It’s a new year, and what better way to start than with less stress and a plan for handling all those deep cleaning job around the home.

 - Branch Basics – I recently got their starter set, and I love it!
 You can basically clean everything in your home with their concentrate and refillable bottles.
 AND it’s super safe, non-toxic, and effective!

-- Seventh Generation All Purpose Cleaner – You can purchase this and many other safe cleaning products through one of my favorite companies, Grove Collaborative.
+- Seventh Generation All Purpose Cleaner – You can get this and many other safe cleaning products through one of my favorite companies, Grove Collaborative.
 It is an awesome company that sends you a box of your favorite products for household cleaning, paper and storage, personal care, baby and kids, and pets.
 You can sign up for their VIP service to receive free shipping and free gifts with qualifying orders.

 What to Do: